bsdimp/freebsd-git-docs/git-how.md

 There will be three initial repositories.

-The 'doc' repository will contain all the project's documentation.
+The `doc` repository will contain all the project's documentation.

-The 'src' repository will contain the base OS source code.
+The `src` repository will contain the base OS source code.

-The 'ports' repository will contain the ports system.
+The `ports` repository will contain the ports system.

+Note: Theres discussions about prefixing freebsd- to the front of those.

 In addition to these main repositories, a number of specialized repositories exist to cooridnate work on things like packages and